Joyzhang888/spring-data-mongodb-demo/README.md

 Up and running instance of MongoDb.
 If you do not have MongoDB installed on your machine please follow the link https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/.
 This link provides step by step installation guide.

+Start the Mongodb database:

+Go to the location where mongodb data folder is created.In my system the location is /Users/vinayanayak/data-mongodb/mongodb/data/db and start the service

+mongod --dbpath=.

 Build the service:

 mvn clean install